WKCN

-WKCN (99.3 FM), known as "Kissin 99.3", is a radio station licensed to Fort Moore, Georgia and serving the greater Columbus, Georgia, area.
+WKCN (99.3 FM), known as "Kissin 99.3", is a radio station licensed to Fort Benning, Georgia and serving the greater Columbus, Georgia, area.
 Its studios are co-located with four other sister stations on Wynnton Road in Columbus east of downtown, and its transmitter is located near Phenix City, Alabama.

 Programming

 Kissin 99.3 began broadcasting country music in 1992, and remains a country music radio station today.
 Current on-air personalities include Bear O'Brian (Wade Collier), Morgan in the Midday, Brian Thomas in the Afternoon, and Dave Arwood at Night, Monday through Friday.
 WKCN-FM also carries American Country Countdown with Kix Brooks on Sunday nights.

 Ownership

 In December 2002, McClure Broadcasting, Inc., (Chuck McClure Jr., president) reached an agreement to sell this station to Archway Broadcasting Group (Al Vicente, president/CEO).
 This was part of a four-station deal, along with WRLD-FM, WRCG, and WCGQ, for a reported combined sale price of $15 million.
 At the time of the sale, WKCN carried a country music format.